SibCode/CSharpWorkshop2017/README.md

-# CSharpWorkshop2017
-## C Sharp Workshop 2017 at Bedag Informatik AG
+# C Sharp Workshop 2017 at Bedag Informatik AG

-This project includes examplary solutions for tasks within a workshop for new trainees at Bedag Informatik AG.
+This project includes exemplary solutions for tasks within a C# workshop for new trainees at Bedag Informatik AG.
-Part I is about basic operations while Part II focuses on arrays and reducing redundancy through methods.
+Part I of the workshop is about basic operations while Part II focuses on arrays and reducing redundancy through methods.

-The tasks for the 2017 workshop are:
+## Tasks

 - Part I
 1. Lies eine Eingabe ein und gib sie wieder aus.
 (Eingabe/ Ausgabe)